 If you are currently enrolled in the plan, you may continue at your current coverage level each plan year without medical review.
-If you want to increase your coverage to more than \$50,000 during Open Enrollment, regardless of your current coverage amount, you must submit a Statement of Health form to MetLife.
+If your election requires proof of good health, you must submit the Evidence of Insurability (EOI) form directly to Minnesota Life.
 Your increased coverage amount will become effective when you pay increased premiums on the later of:

-- The first day of the new plan year; - The date MetLife approves your Statement of Health; or - The date you return to active service if you are out on paid or unpaid leave.
+- The first day of the new plan year; - The date Minnesota Life approves your Evidence of Insurability; or - The date you return to active service if you are out on paid or unpaid leave.